wshafer/psr11-flysystem/README.md

                 'fileSystems' => [
                     'local' => [
-                        'adaptor' => 'default', // Adaptor name from adaptor configuration 'cache' => 'cache_one', // PSR-6 pre-configured service
+                        'adaptor' => 'default', // Adaptor name from adaptor configuration 'cache' => 'default',   // PSR-6 pre-configured service
                         'plugins' => []         // User defined plugins to be injected into the file system ],

                     'anotherFileSystem' => [
-                        'adaptor' => 'adaptor_two', // Adaptor name from adaptor configuration
-                        'cache' => 'cache_two', // PSR-6 pre-configured service
+                        'adaptor' => 'adaptorTwo', // Adaptor name from adaptor configuration 'cache' => 'cacheTwo',     // PSR-6 pre-configured service
                         'plugins' => []            // User defined plugins to be injected into the file system ],
                 ],
             ],